-CURRENT PLATFORMS: Virus-Like Particle
+CURRENT PLATFORMS: Virus-Like Particle PROSUR TARGET CAPACITY: 14 million doses

 There is an annual supply deficit of ~2 million doses of HPV vaccine within PROSUR.
 Two manufacturers based in PROSUR countries have negotiated tech transfers to perform formulation, filling and finishing processes for HPV vaccines.
 Given the limited number of other vaccines using similar production processes (only Hepatitis B vaccine), it is not recommended that a new manufacturer in PROSUR establish capabilities to manufacturer HPV vaccines.